vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

   * Enable the screen when someone enters the room.
   * Disable the screen at a certain time or without presence.
 * Monitor the battery level:
-  * Control a smart socket to load only the battery from 20 to 80%.
+  * Control a smart socket to charge the tablet only between 20% and 80%.

 <br>
-It has tons of more features!
+It has many more features!
 [See here the full list of features.](https://www.fully-kiosk.com/en/#configuration)

+#### Tablet as wall panel

+I use myself a Samsung 10" tablet as display with Home Assistant.\
+If I had to buy a new display today for my Home Assistant screen, it would be one of these Android tablets:

+* {{imgBasket}}Samsung Galaxy Tab A9+ - 11" with a resolution of 1920x1200 [(Amazon US)](https://amzn.to/4g7b101) [(Amazon NL)](https://amzn.to/4xgkqsp)
+* {{imgBasket}}Lenovo Tab M11 - 11" with a resolution of 1920x1200 [(Amazon US)](https://amzn.to/4fqXqAy) [(Amazon NL)](https://amzn.to/43kPQ3g)

 ### iOS iPad tablet

-For the iPad, the app [Kiosker: Fullscreen Web Kiosk](https://apps.apple.com/nl/app/kiosker-fullscreen-web-kiosk/id1481691530) can be used to define a page as a single page to run in kiosk mode.
+For the iPad, the app [Kiosker: Fullscreen Web Kiosk](https://apps.apple.com/nl/app/kiosker-fullscreen-web-kiosk/id1481691530) can be used to define a page that runs in kiosk mode.

-Do you have better ways for iOS?
+Do you know better options for iOS?
 Please let me know!

 ---
 ## Configure Fully Kiosk Browser

-The Android app [Fully Kiosk Browser](https://www.fully-kiosk.com/en/#main) can be used to control the tablet from remote.
+The Android app [Fully Kiosk Browser](https://www.fully-kiosk.com/en/#main) can be used to control the tablet remotely.

 <a href="images_tablet_in_kiosk_mode/fully_remote_admin_settings.png">
 <img src="images_tablet_in_kiosk_mode/fully_remote_admin_settings.png" alt="Fully Kiosk Browser change settings" height="200px" />